 1. Make the most of the first three lines because this is the only part of the description that will be visible.

-2. Create timestamps if your video is on the longer side because this will make it easier for the user to navigate the video.
+2. Create timestamps if your video is on the longer side because this will make it easier for the viewers to navigate the video.
 Timestamps get entered in the format

 hour:minute:seconds such as

 00:01:06 for 1 minute and 6 seconds into the video.